laravel/vapor-docs/1.0/projects/environments.md

 ## Timeout

 By default, Vapor will limit web request execution time to 10 seconds.
 If you would like to change the timeout value, you may add a `timeout` value (in seconds) to the environment's configuration.
+API Gateway has a maximum timeout of 30 seconds.
+Should you require a longer request duration, you may utilise a [load balancer](./../resources/networks.html#load-balancers).
 Note that AWS does not allow Lambda executions to process for more than 15 minutes:

 ```yaml
 id: 2